 Unlike traditional subscriber lists, segments are groupings of contacts defined by a set of conditions.
 Lists are static, meaning they grow as people subscribe or are manually added.
-Segments, on the other hand, are dynamic, meaning they grow as people meet the segment's conditions and shrink as people no longer meet them.
+Segments, on the other hand, are dynamic, meaning they grow as people meet the segments' conditions and shrink as people no longer meet them.
 Moreover, segments update in real-time.

 Highly segmented campaigns return more than 3X the revenue per recipient as unsegmented campaigns.
-Klaviyo's segment builder allows you to create cross-sections of your contacts that will update in real-time.
-Below are a few examples of how you might use segments to identify different audiences:
+Some examples of how you can use segments to identify different audiences include:

 - Customers who purchase a new product, so you can watch the segment grow after launch